Work of Art: Abdi Farah

 - Collections: Contemporary Art

 Work of Art is a direct descendent of the juried-exhibition tradition.
-The judges included art collector and series host China Chow; New York magazine critic Jerry Saltz; and gallerists Jeanne Greenberg Rohatyn and Bill Powers.
+The judges included art enthusiast and series host China Chow, New York magazine art critic Jerry Saltz, and gallerists Jeanne Greenberg Rohatyn and Bill Powers.
 Art auctioneer Simon de Pury participated as mentor to the contestants, and a different guest judge joined the panel each week.
 The Brooklyn Museum’s John and Barbara Vogelstein Curator of Contemporary Art, Eugenie Tsai, advised in the final selection of the winner.

 The exhibition Work of Art: Abdi Farah has been organized by the Brooklyn Museum in cooperation with Bravo, as well as the show’s production companies, Magical Elves and Pretty Matches.
 Eugenie Tsai, John and Barbara Vogelstein Curator of Contemporary Art at the Brooklyn Museum, is curator of the exhibition.

 - Brooklyn Museum's Populism Hasn't Lured CrowdsJune 15, 2010 By ROBIN POGREBIN"When it opened a new glass entrance in 2004 meant to beckon the masses, the Brooklyn Museum said it hoped to triple attendance in 10 years by concentrating on a local audience.
 It had stopped worrying about competing with Manhattan museums or about its image -- despite its world-class collections -- as a poor man's Metropolitan Museum of Art...."